MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Quoting_Rules.md

 Here-strings are also a convenient format for input to the `ConvertFrom-StringData` cmdlet, which converts here-strings to hash tables.
 For more information, see `ConvertFrom-StringData`.

+> [!NOTE]
+> PowerShell allows double- or single-quoted strings to span multiple lines
+> without using the `@` syntax of here-strings.
+However, full here-string
+> syntax is the preferred usage.

 ## Interpretation of expandable strings